 It is funny that Aysha says here that, of the whole video (which makes explicit criticism of the quality of her work!) the thing she’s upset about are “hiveswap lies”, which I tried to ask them about!
 In fact, the tweet that she started the harassment campaign over was me pointing out that fact!
 The absurdity couldn’t be more stark.
 (Or so I thought.)

 Sarah’s video also barely discussed Aysha or any individuals working at What Pumpkin by name, with the exception of Andrew Hussie.
 The specific issue Aysha is taking issue with here — the Hiveswap story — was criticism of the company from before she even joined it, let alone wrote any material for it.
-If Aysha had watched the video, she’d have known that her complaints didn’t make any sense.
+The attacks were wrong, obviously, but if Aysha knew anything about the video, she’d have known that her complaints didn’t make any sense in the first place.

 Fortunately, at this point Aysha had calmed after her initial episode and started to run damage control, calming people down and retracting her earlier harsh statements — oh wait no actually she was doing the exact opposite of that, okay